Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 Objective:
 - Decide on the need for filtering egress traffic
 - Decide on the required egress communication paths
+- Decide on the the firewall technology

 ![Firewall](img/cluster-egress.png)

 Assumptions:

 - We want all egress traffic from host and pods to be subject to application and network level filtering
+- We have a process for maintaining the list of external dependencies

 For deploying a fully private cluster the following design decissions have to be made: